Preparing for ministry is a journey.

 5. Mentor Evaluation

 It is the responsibility of each MIT to contact their assigned mentor throughout the year for input and review of ministerial progress.
 The Mentoring Component is an important part of ministerial preparation.
-Be sure the mentor completes Mentoring Notes prior to due date and turns it into the District Office.
+Be sure the mentor completes Mentoring Notes prior to due date.

 Please note that your spouse is expected to be present at your Ordination Interview.